ShreyasJothish/shreyasjothish.github.io/_posts/2019-04-19-picasso-painted-it.md

 tags: [neural style transfer]
 ---

 Neural style transfer is a deep learning technique to compose images in the style of another image.
-This outlined in Leon A. Gatys’ paper, A Neural Algorithm of Artistic Style.
+Neural style transfer is based on Leon A. Gatys’ paper, [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576).

 ## Project Description